 Other cities have glass skyscrapers from which to view the city but Valencia’s towering icon is ‘El Miguelete’.
-At one end of the Plaza de la Reina, in the Valencia Cathedral, you can walk past the nun manning a sort of gift shop and pay two euros to climb the Gothic cathedral.
+At one end of the Plaza de la Reina, in Valencia Cathedral, you can walk past the nun manning a sort of gift shop and pay two euros and 50 centimos to climb the Gothic cathedral.
 It took four centuries to build and was the tallest building in Valencia into the 20th century.

 The stairs of the tower are narrow and steep, not meant for the physically challenged or the claustrophobic.
 The walls are scratched with illegible variations on “I was here”, from the 16th century onwards.
 At the top, you and fellow climbers spill out into the sunlight of an observation deck.
 The surrounding walls are topped with wire grid— an annoyance to aspiring photographers but understandable for safety.